 Fabrisonic SonicLayer 4000

-This again is a huge machine and offers a build space of 1016 × 610 × 610 mm.
-Based on Ultrasound Additive Manufacturing Technology (UAM) technology, the machine uses ultrasonic sounds to combine layers of metal foil.
+With a build space of 1016 × 610 × 610 mm, it features an Ultrasound Additive Manufacturing Technology that uses ultrasonic sounds to combine layers of metal foil.

 back to menu ↑